|

 so popular that many people believe it also

-to be required by law which it is not,
+to be required by law which it is

-except when the body needs to be transported
+not, except perhaps when the body needs

-long distances.
+to be transported long distances.
 [Note:

 in some funeral homes, bodies are embalmed